datacentricdesign/lab/collections/_courses/bsc-io1075-module5-assignment.md

 ---
 layout: minimal
-title: "Code and Objects"
+title: "Data Management"
-permalink: /courses/bsc-io1075/module5/assignment
+permalink: /courses/bsc-io1075/module4/assignment
 description: "Software-Based Product - Assignment 5"
 assignment-id: 5
-assignment-of: io1075-5
+assignment-of: bsc-io1075-5
+introduction: In this assignment, you will focus on the data.
+Developing a smart thermostat, you will regularly fetch data from a temperature sensor, parse the data, and decide to turn on/off the heating system based on a set temperature.
+You will keep logs in a file and store the temperature data in a database.
+prog_environment: "-"
+design:  data model (E-R Model)
+code_management: logs
+computational_concepts: files, database, data format (CSV)
 ---

-**Goal**:  In this assignment, you will get started with programming through the development of a traditional lighting system, including switches, dimmers and light bulbs.

-* Programming environment: environment (IDE, Jupyter), code execution
-* Design: state diagrams, class diagrams
-* Code management: - comments, functions
-* Computational concepts: variables, types, boolean expression, objects, control flow

-Assignment 5: Analytics (Week topic: Business Models)
-Goal: In this assignment, you will create a dashboard using the smart thermostat data to provide energy and comfort feedback.

-Programming environment: -
-Design:
-Code management:
-Computational concepts: basic plotting, time series, moving average, aggregation, dashboard
+Task 1: Explore Thermostat API

+Task 2: Calculate a Moving Average

+Task 3: Control the Heating System

+Task 4: Log Actions into a File

+Task 5: Store thermostat data into a database